-A dva nced Units of Instruction Ser nester Hours
+Adva nced Units of Instruction Semester H ours

-(1 () Air Conditioning/Refrigeration, of or
+(1) Air Conditioning/Refrigeration, or

-(2 2) Carpentry, or
+(2) Carpentry, or

-(3 3) Plumbing/Pipefitting/Welding .
-18
+(3) Plumbing/Pipefitting/Welding 18

-(2160 Clock Hours) otal 72
+(2160 Clock Hours) Total Semester Hours 72

 It is contemplated that graduates of this program will be employable in all areas and specialists in one.
 Because of the combination of broad and specific knowledge, the graduate should have the knowledge and understanding necessary for development into supervisory positions.